-Samuel joined Hammersmith Medicines Research for his year in industry with the responsibility for the receipting, analysing, and storage of clinical samples.
+Samuel joined Hammersmith Medicines Research for his year in industry.
 It was the opportunity to rotate around different sections of the lab that exposed Samuel to the wide range of tasks available and allowed him to gain a clearer understanding of the clinical trials industry.

 “The University of Sheffield was my top choice of university because of the amount of support given to me.
 As an international student, the fees and being abroad – the impending homesickness and cultural differences – were unsettling initially.
 However, the number of scholarships available to international students was extremely helpful and eased my worries financially.
 Moreover, being consistently voted number one for student experience, the Students’ Union boasts a range of clubs and societies.
 The international student scene is vibrant and I was able to meet a lot of friends through mutual interests.

 “Biomedical Science in the University of Sheffield is incredibly rewarding because it incorporates cutting edge research by lecturers into the course.
 This allows me to learn about the breakthroughs that happen and inspires me to contribute to the medical field.
 Being one of a few universities in the UK to offer full body dissections, I was ecstatic to be given the rare opportunity to learn hands-on about human anatomy.
 I was extremely excited to partake in a year in industry because of advantages that I will obtain through acquiring character-building skills, such as discipline and determination.
 I also needed more time to reflect on a career path that I want to pursue and hoped that a professional setting will give me the advantage to seek advice from my colleagues.